AlgyJr/ios_guides/CocoaPods.md

     pod install
     ```

+- CocoaPods currently forks the [spec repo](https://github.com/cocoapods/specs).
+If the pod install fails, you may need to update your current specs:

+    ```bash
+    pod repo update
+    ```

 ### Open the Xcode workspace:
    - Close the project (`MyApp.xcodeproject`) if you have it open and open the workspace (`MyApp.xcworkspace`).
    - CocoaPods creates an additional project for all the dependencies so you need to open the `.xcworkspace` from now on (which will contain your original project and the pods project).